Nature Programs

 Discover your inner citizen scientist with a self-guided adventure in our parks.
 Follow and join our projects on iNaturalist to document local plants and wildlife, share your observations and help support the health of our local ecosystem.

 This FREE, self-guided program is open to all children and adults.
 No experience needed, just curiosity and a smartphone.
+Make sure to wear sturdy, comfortable shoes with good grip to keep you steady on the path.

 September 2026 BioBlitz